Skip to content

 5 Attractions to Visit on The Big Island, Hawaii

-Hawai’i Volcanoes National Park of the Big Island contains two active volcanoes among which is the iconic Kilauea volcano which is the main attraction of this national park.
-Kilauea is a 4,000-foot-tall volcanic mountain that has been actively spitting and spewing lava since January 3rd, 1983.
-In May 2018, Kilauea erupted destroying entire communities around it which resulted in mandatory evacuations and the closing of the Hawai’i Volcanoes National Park for four months till it reopened back in mid-September 2018.
-Even though the eruptions and volcanic activity of Kilauea have stopped since the last eruption in 2018, it is still at the top of America’s list of volcanoes to monitor.
+Hawai’i Volcanoes National Park of the Big Island contains two active volcanoes, among which is the iconic Kilauea volcano, which is the main attraction of this national park.
+Kilauea is a 4,000-foot-tall volcanic mountain that has been spitting and spewing lava since 3 January 1983.
+In May 2018, Kilauea erupted, destroying entire communities around it, which resulted in mandatory evacuations and the closing of the Hawai’i Volcanoes National Park for four months till it reopened back in mid-September 2018.
+Even though Kilauea’s eruptions and volcanic activity have stopped since the last eruption in 2018, it is still at the top of America’s list of volcanoes to monitor.

 2. Kaunaoa Beach

-Ranking fairly high among the most picturesque white sand beaches on the Big Island of Hawaii is the stunning Kaunaoa Beach.
+Ranking reasonably high among the most picturesque white sand beaches on the Big Island of Hawaii is the stunning Kaunaoa Beach.
 Located on the central Kohala coast, the eggshell-coloured sand beach of Kaunaoa has more to offer than a picture-perfect background for some holiday shots.
-Snorkelling is among the most popular activities at Kaunaoa beach, especially at both ends where you can witness the best underwater wonders.
+Snorkelling is among the most popular activities at Kaunaoa Beach, especially at both ends, where you can witness the best underwater wonders.
 You can also go for a volleyball game on the beach or even try bodyboarding.

 3. Akaka Falls State Park